czerwonk/hakanai/README.md

 Hakanai now includes a web interface for users who prefer not to use the CLI:
 - Visit the server root (e.g., `https://hakanai.example.com/`) to access the web interface
-- Create new secrets at `/create` - supports both text and file uploads
+- Create new secrets at `/create` - supports both text and file uploads with comprehensive access restrictions
-- Paste a hakanai URL to retrieve secrets directly in your browser
+- Paste a hakanai URL to retrieve secrets directly in your browser - passphrase input appears automatically when required
 - Use `/share` for clipboard-based sharing (perfect for iOS Shortcuts integration)
 - The same zero-knowledge encryption is maintained - all encryption/decryption happens in your browser
+- **Access Restrictions**: Full web UI support for IP/country/ASN restrictions and passphrase protection
+- **Passphrase Support**: Seamless inline prompts for passphrase-protected secrets during retrieval
 - **Dark/Light Mode Toggle**: Automatic system preference detection with manual override
 - Mobile-friendly responsive design
 - Multi-language support (English and German) with automatic browser language detection